Naludrag/AIT/labo3/Rapport.md

   <img alt="5.2" src="./imgRapport/5.2_source_2.PNG" width="700" >
   <img alt="5.2" src="./imgRapport/5.2_source_1.PNG" width="700" >

-  As expected even if we have mutliple users connecting to the website the same server will handle all the requests from the users because they are connected in the smae machine so the same IP adress.
+  As expected even if we have mutliple users connecting to the website the same server will handle all the requests from the users because they are connected with the same machine so the same IP adress.

 #### 5.3
-We think taht for this lab the best strategy is the least
+We think that for this lab the best strategy is the leastconn and we will explain why.
+The problem with the source algorithm is that for instance, if we have a server that will receive connections from the HEIG-VD we will have a problem beacuase all the students go on the internet with the same IP adress and so all the requests made by the students will be directed to the same server and we do not have a right balance between the servers or it could be a problem if the server cannot handle a lot of requests it cloud cause a DoS.

+With the leastconn we do not have this problem because the server will have the same amount of connections.
+In this case if we take a look at the same example the students of the HEIG-VD will not contact the same server because when creating a connection it will not redirect to the same server if another server as least connection.

+In the case of the lab, if we use the source algorithm we will only test one server because the ip adress is the local address and we will always contact or the s1 server or the s2 server.
+And so, we think that because of that the leastconn is more interesting because we will contact the two servers equally and we can test the 2 servers and not only one.